VanuatuN/access-om2-configs/ACCESS-OM2_run.md

 payu run
 ```

-Please, look up for the extensive documentation and instuctions for Payu above (2️⃣).
+Please see the extensive Payu documentation for more details (2️⃣).

 ---